xqill275/introduction-to-tech-stack-website-project/README.md

 }
 ```

-this simply takes the array given and then makes a request to the webserver to edit the file with the new user
+This simply takes the array given and then makes a request to the web server to edit the file with the new user.

  ```js
 // Handle POST requests for the '/writeToFile' URL